LayZeeDK/ngx-toh-standalone-testing/README.md

-# Testing the Tour of Heroes tutorial - Standalone Angular application version
+# Testing the Tour of Heroes tutorial - Standalone Angular application edition

 The Tour of Heroes Angular tutorial converted to a standalone Angular application in an [Nx](https://nx.dev) workspace.